skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 ## Basic setup

-The regression models are trained for MAE, using early stopping..
+The regression models are trained for MAE, using early stopping.
+For the neural networks, learning rate reduction on reaching a plateau is applied.
+The holdout test set is split by timestamp, to avoid unexpected leakage.

 ## Models